tjmullicani/acme-dns/README.md

 ### Update endpoint

-The method allows you to update the TXT answer contents of your unique subdomain.
+This method allows you to insert TXT records for your unique subdomain.
 Usually carried automatically by automated ACME client.

 ```POST /update```